-“The only beneficiaries of the periodic change of guard in Nigeria are career civil servants, traditional rulers, ethnic lobby groups, media practitioners, and politicians skilled in the art of self-preservation and self-reinvention”.
+“The only beneficiaries of the periodic change of guard in Nigeria are career civil servants, traditional rulers, ethnic and corporate lobby groups, media practitioners, and politicians skilled in the art of self-preservation and self-reinvention”.

 “Nigeria’s recurrent governance crisis…is best understood neither as an intractable one, nor as the dynastic succession “conspiracy” of here-today, gone-tomorrow, rulers.
 The stumbling block which has constantly been ignored is the underlying governance culture.
 This is a culture that places a higher premium on power acquisition than on accountability for performance and results.”